majianzheng/jarboot/README.md

 ```

 ### stdout
-Turn on or off real-time display of standard output stream (initially off), it will be displayed on the front-end UI of the web in real time.
+Turn on or off real-time display of standard output stream (initially on), it will be displayed on the front-end UI of
-The output stream includes <code>System.out.println</code>, <code>System.err.println</code> and log printing information such as <code>logger.info("hello")</code> in the code.
+the web in real time.
+The output stream includes <code>System.out.println</code>, <code>System.err.println</code> and
+log printing information such as <code>logger.info("hello")</code> in the code.

-Note: when your program log output is too frequent, it will consume performance to turn on the display.
-It is recommended to turn it on only when necessary and turn it off after use.
+Note: The implementation mechanism of this function has been carefully designed.
+It is recommended to be turned on all
+ the time, which has no impact on performance and can be accelerated when starting.
 ```bash
 #Turn on real time display of standard output stream
 jarboot$ stdout on